opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 __Figure 3: Packet Postcards__

 Figure 3 shows an example workflow of packet Postcards.
 Each switch makes its own decision and reports packets info (aka “postcards”) to the monitor individually.
 Unlike INT, a Postcard switch never modifies the original data packets.
 INT and Postcard achieve the same flow monitoring capabilities with different data plane approaches.
-They are __mutually exclusive__ in a network deployment.

 ## Mirror on Drop